 12th Street Auto Care Center is proud to be ASE and AAA certified.
 You can trust our mechanics to inspect, diagnose and repair or replace your vehicle’s engine.
 Remember, your engine is the heart of your car, truck, van or SUV.
 Without it, you can’t go anywhere or do anything.
 So, when you’re having engine troubles, don’t think twice.
-Stop by our auto shop where our specially trained technicians will do their best to save your engine.
-If the damage is too extensive, or if the engine is just too old, we’ll offer you an affordable replacement and extend financing options as well.
+Stop by our local Sioux Falls, SD auto shop where our specially trained mechanics will repair your vehicle’s engine.
+If the damage is too extensive, or if the engine is just too old, we’ll offer you an affordable engine replacement and extend financing options as well.

 Your engine is more than just a complex system of metal and oil.
 There are several components that work together to ensure your vehicle is safe to travel in.
 If you’re not sure what your engine is, exactly, here’s a quick rundown.

 Your engine has a long metal rod that runs along its length called the camshaft.
 The camshaft rotates in time with the motion of your engine’s pistons and with the firing of the spark plugs while your car is on and running.
 As the shaft rotates, the cams across its body press spring-loaded valves open or shut, which controls the intake and exhaust for your engine’s cylinders.

 Your engine’s pistons are made of solid metal and they’re attached to the connecting rod.
 Your engine is powered by a series of chain reactions, one of which expands gas that is used to push the pistons up and down into and out of a hollow cylinder in the engine block.
 When the piston is in the cylinder, a piston ring seals the hole shut.